mekaron/articles/agilecontent/theproblemwithlsps.md

 Goal: Show how our current translation ecosystem stops us from delivering real value to end users and is the cause of the lack of effective innovation: innovation that enhances delivering to users what they need, at the time they need it, with a high ROI.

 In this article, I will argue that our current ecosystem reinforces translation to be treated as separate from content creation, leading to a lack of innovation in the translation industry.
-This is the reason we haven't yet solved the problem of publishing content in multiple languages.
+This is the reason we have yet to solve the problem of publishing content in multiple languages.
 It is still slowing down the time to market, leads to numerous quality issues, and is too expensive to guarantee a proper ROI.

 ## How it all began